10 Lesbian Comic Books You Must Read

 Heathen is a fantasy WLW series that follows the adventures of Aydis, a Viking warrior.
 She goes on a quest to free the Valkyrie Brynhild from an immortal curse.

-Throughout the story, she faces her own journey of self-discovery and experiences romantic interests with women.
+Throughout the story, she faces her journey of self-discovery and experiences romantic interests with women.
 This sapphic comic book presents a unique mix of Norse mythology and LGBTQ+ representation.

 3. Kim & Kim by Magdalene Visaggio